-According to the Jump$tart Coalition, an advocate for financial literacy, one in every three high school seniors uses credit cards.
+According to a survey by EVERFI and AIG Retirement Services, about one in every three recent high school graduates had at least one credit card in 2018-2019.
 Teens today are consumers, pumping billions of dollars into the economy, so there's something to be said about teaching them to use credit cards responsibly before they go off to college or out on their own.

 The best way to learn is often by doing.
 Having a credit card in high school can be beneficial if